 - $349 — Nonmember: Consultants, industry representatives and those not working for a clinic.

 - Save 10% when you buy any four or more coding products.

 Resources to Help You Prepare

-Attend courses: AAOE’s Codequest Coding Courses and other coding sessions offered at the Academy’s and JCAHPO’s annual meetings.
+Attend the Academy's and AAOE’s Codequest coding courses and other sessions offered at the Academy’s and IJCAHPO’s annual meetings.

 3. Consult Academy Reference books